Code-Institute-Submissions/Project3-Holiday_Planning/README.md

 * The user here is refering to holiday team members who are on the same trip.
 * The design of this checklist is clean cut and  user can easily understand the relevant informations.
 Under navbar, it consists of "Home", "Add To-do" and "Manage Category" pages.
 User can view, add, edit and delete to-do item and category.
 * A drop down box in the Home page navbar allow user to sort to-do item by category.
 * In "Home" page, "Edit" and "Delete" buttons are provided for every to-do item.
 When user choose "edit" button, it will show the to-do edit page.
 User need to click on the "Edit To-do' button to update the changes.
 User can also select "Delete" button to remove the to-do item.
+Before deleting, a pop up box will request user to confrim their action.
 * In "Add To-do" page, user can add new to-do item.
 User need to click "submit" button to upload the information.
-The new add-on item will then appear in the "Home" page.
+The new add-on item will then appear in the "Home" page, which show all the to-do items.
 * In "Manage Category" page, user can "Edit" and "Delete" the category.
 A "Add Category" button is also provided at the end of the page.
+Before user can successfully delete any category, a pop up box will request user to confrim their action.